Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 stack list appliance attr [appliance]
 ```

 Shows the list of appliance defined attrs.
 An attribute list is concatenated from Global + Appliance + Host.
-With the layer below overwriting the layer if both layers define the same attribute.
+With the layer below overwriting the layer above if both layers define the same attribute.

 ```
 stack list host attr [hostname]